-The Board has outsourced the day to day management of the Group to a third party, Thomas Miller P&I Ltd (Thomas Miller (Bermuda) Ltd for UKB and Thomas Miller B.V. for UKNV), or "the Managers".
+The Board has outsourced the day to day management of the Group to a third party, Thomas Miller P&I Ltd (and its associated companies Thomas Miller (Bermuda) Ltd for UKB and Thomas Miller B.V. for UKNV), or "the Managers".